 No anticipated differential impact.
-By improving the security and lighting to the blocks this will support and safeguard all residents living in the block, regardless of their sex.
+By replacing the flat front entrance doors this will support all residents living in the block by improving the safety of their home, regardless of their sex.

 Sexual Orientation

 This refers to whether a person is sexually attracted to people of the same sex or a different sex to themselves.
 Please consider the impact on people who identify as heterosexual, bisexual, gay, lesbian, non-binary or asexual.